Novel Fuzzy Centrality Measures in Vague Social Networks

 \subsubsection{Fuzzy in-closeness centrality}

 Let the average (fuzzy number) of the best paths from node $i$ to all the nodes $j$ be represented by:

-where $\widetilde{A}_{ij}$ is the set of the best fuzzy edges to connect $i$ and $j$ ranked in decreasing order, $_s$ indicates the maximum number of steps considered evaluating the best path, and $w_{j}$ a vector of weights of the FOWA operator.
-Clearly, being a weighted average of fuzzy numbers, $\widetilde{M}_{v_i, s} $ is also a fuzzy number.
+where $\widetilde{A}_{ij}$ is the set of the best fuzzy edges to connect $i$ and $j$ ranked in decreasing order, $s$ indicates the maximum number of steps considered evaluating the best path, and $w_{j}$ a vector of weights of the FTOWA operator.

-Hence, we can define the fuzzy out-closeness centrality index as follows:
+The fuzzy in-closeness centrality is defined as follows:

-Thus, differently from Equation \ref{betfuzzy} that is a relative frequency (i.e. a crisp number), $\widetilde{C}_{v_i, s} $ is a centrality index that incorporates the fuzziness of the edges and thus remains fuzzy.
+Thus, differently from Equation \ref{betfuzzy} that is a relative frequency (i.e. a crisp number), $\widetilde{C}^{in}_{v_i, s} $ is a centrality index that incorporates the fuzziness of the edges (i.e. a fuzzy number).

-Another possible approach to define fuzzy in-closeness centrality, in a way that is more close to the classical index, would be to consider $\widetilde{C^{(2)}}^{in}_{v_i, s} =\frac{1}{\widetilde{M}_{v_i, s}}$.
-However, in the following we refer to Equation \ref{closenessfuzzy} because our basic idea is to look for an immediate representation of the in-closeness concept rather than to identically reproduce the classical indexes using fuzzy numbers.
-In fact, Equation \ref{closenessfuzzy} is quite interpretable, because provides a measure of how a node is central in considering the fuzzy incoming edges.
+Another possible approach to define fuzzy in-closeness centrality, in a way that is more similar to the classical index, would be to consider $\widetilde{C^{(2)}}^{in}_{v_i, s} =\frac{1}{\widetilde{M}_{v_i, s}}$.
+However, in the following, we refer to Equation \ref{closenessfuzzy} because our basic idea is to look for an immediate representation of the in-closeness concept rather than to identically reproduce the classical indexes using fuzzy numbers.
+In fact, Equation \ref{closenessfuzzy} is easily interpretable, because provides a measure of how a node is central in considering the fuzzy incoming edges.
 However, Equation \ref{closenessfuzzy}, differently from \ref{indegreefuzzy} takes into account the concept of the best path and maximum number of steps to reach another node.